Mitigate risk and limit liability without slowing down your talent acquisition

 What is the best way to cover or avoid compliance fines?+

-A Global EoR takes full (legal) responsbility for your employees, including:
+A Global EOR takes full (legal) responsibility for your employees, including:

-- any responsbilities towards local institutions such as the Home Office
+- Any responsibilities toward local institutions such as the Home Office

 What are the most challenging employment laws and regulations?+

 The most challenging part of employment laws and regulations is the fact that they are different for every country on the globe and constantly changing.
-In order to ensure compliance, you need to keep up with regulatory affairs for every single country that you employ people in.
-Unless of course, you work with an EOR.
+In order to mitigate compliance risks, you need to keep up with regulatory affairs for every single country in which you employ people.
+Unless, of course, you work with an EOR.

-That said, there are some specific areas which often cause problems and fines:
+That said, there are some specific areas that often cause problems and fines:

 - Permanent establishment mismanagement

 - Breaches of data privacy (GDPR and others) or violation of payroll and other local labor laws